 WHO assesses the applications?

-- Out of all submitted projects, SozialMarie’s project evaluators from Austria, Hungary, Czechia and Slovakia pre-select the best.
+- Out of all submitted projects, SozialMarie’s project evaluators from Austria, Hungary, the Czech Republic and Slovakia pre-select the best.

-- Based on the preselection, SozialMarie’s expert jury decides consensually.
+- SozialMarie’s expert jury decides consensually based on the preselection.

 WHAT are the evaluation criteria?